kristiania-pg6301-2023/pg6301-frontend-programming/README.md

    "watch" for changes and output the contents of the `dist` directory
    * `cd ../client`
    * `npm pkg set scripts.dev="parcel watch index.html"`
+   * The `package.json` file generated with `npm init` will contain the line `"main": "index.js"`, which parcel doesn't like.
+You should delete this line

 #### Create a minimal `server.js`